micmejia/bible-dump/AMPC/Luke/Luke 14.md

-And He said to them, Which of you, having a son [^b]_or a donkey_ or an ox that has fallen into a well, will not at once pull him out on the Sabbath day?
+And He said to them, Which of you, having a son _or a donkey_ or an ox that has fallen into a well, will not at once pull him out on the Sabbath day?